Amazon Marketplace

 PDP (Product Detail Page) is the page where customers view a specific product, including images, description, price, and customer reviews.
 An optimized PDP with high-quality content and images increases conversion rates and reduces returns.
 PDP optimization is critical for SEO and Buy Box wins.
 Sellers should continuously test and improve titles, bullets, descriptions, and A+ content on PDPs.

-Open term pagePFR
+Open glossary pagePFR

 Provision for Receivables